michaeljclark/rv8/doc/src/bmi.md

 trailing zeros to ones circuit `(x & -x) - 1)`.
 The major area contributors with either approach are the bit reverse and popcount functional units.

-The following shows C and assembler for bount leading and trailing zeros constructed in terms of bit reverse and popcount.
+The following shows C and assembler for count leading and trailing zeros constructed in terms of (`BREV`) bit reverse and (`BCNT`) popcount.

 ### C
 ```